-A self-described Georgia Peach in the Big Apple, Raquel Willis is a Black transgender activist, writer, and media strategist.
+A self-described Georgia Peach in the Big Apple, Raquel Willis is a Black transgender activist, award-winning writer, and media strategist.
 Her previous work includes being the executive editor of Out magazine and a former national organizer for Transgender Law Center (TLC).
 She’s also a part of Echoing Ida, a national Black women and nonbinary writers’ collective.

 Raquel harnesses the power of communications, storytelling, and digital organizing as elements of radical change.
 She believes that we should all break down restrictive notions of gender.
 “Our fight is for the women and girls who struggle to be seen as smart and capable leaders, for the men and boys who struggle to express their emotions and be tender, and everyone else who lives straddle all of those struggles and more.